YourAverageLink/ssgz/README.md

 - **Direct Load File** will reload the file you saved with **Save File** with the coordinates you saved at as well.
 - **Kill Link** kills Link (even if you have the **Infinite Health** cheat enabled).
 - **RBM Scene Flag** pulls up a submenu where you may select a scene flag to RBM (& commit) in the current area.
+(The following option is only available on latest main, not 0.1.2)
+- **Enter BiT** will load into Back in Time on Skyloft.

 ### Cheats Menu